10 Ways To Create Curb Appeal

 1. PRESSURE WASHING OUTDOOR AREAS

-Hubby ordered this handy little attachment for the pressure washer and it saved a bunch of time.
+Hubby ordered this handy little attachment for the pressure washer, and it saved a bunch of time.
 This task would take more than twice as long without the Hard Surface Cleaner attachment.
 (Amazon affiliate link)

 What To Pressure Wash